justeattakeaway/pie/apps/pie-docs/src/engineers/guidelines/browser-support.md

 {% notification {
 type: "warning",
-message: "As with any browser support checklist, this list should be reviewed often and updated in-line with the browsers and devices that our users are choosing to access our platforms via."
+message: "As with any browser support checklist, this list should be reviewed often and updated in-line with the browsers and devices that our users are choosing to access our platforms."
 } %}

 ---